On the Value of Data

 In the business world, data is often used in attempts to increase revenue and decrease costs.
 Data doesn’t always have intrinsic value.
 A company could have mountains of data that’s worth nothing (or worse, its value could be a monetary loss depending on how much effort was involved in accumulating it), but when the data does have some insight to offer, it gains monetary value.

-- In the U.S. alone, according to one big data market revenue forecast, the market value is expected to increase from the current $70 billion to $103 billion by 2027.
+- In the U.S. alone, according to one big data market revenue forecast, the market value is expected to increase from the current

-- In a global forecast, the big data market is expected to climb from its current estimate of $163 billion to $273 billion by 2026.
+- In a global forecast, the big data market is expected to climb from its current estimate of

 - Based on a survey from 2015, an estimated 40% of companies worldwide were analyzing big data, and they reported: